-Are you curious about goes on during your cat’s yearly checkup?
+Are you curious about what goes on during your cat’s yearly checkup?
 It may look like your veterinarian is just petting your cat.
 However, they are examining your cat’s health and lifestyle during the checkup.
+It is a unique experience tailored to your cat, especially when performed by a veterinary professional who has earned their Cat Friendly Certificate or at a Cat Friendly Practice® where they are trained on feline handling and behavior.
 Here’s a little insight on what to expect during a routine checkup.
 Typically, the examination is divided into four parts:

-One of the most important parts of your cat’s annual checkup is when the veterinary staff gathers information from you about your cat.
+One of the most important parts of your cat’s annual checkup is when the veterinary staff asks you questions and gathers information from you about your cat.
 As the caregiver, you have valuable information your veterinarian needs to know so they can properly assess your cat’s health.

 These questions are asked by a trained veterinary assistant, a certified veterinary technician, or your veterinarian.
 Typical questions include:

 - How did your cat come to live with you?

 - What does your cat eat on a daily basis?

 - How much does your cat typically eat each day?

 - Does your cat have any previous health issues?

 - Is your cat having any problems using the litter box?

 - Does your cat cough, sneeze, vomit, or have diarrhea?